-Packed with fiber and studded with chocolate chips, you and your kids will be too busy devouring these tasty whole wheat chocolate chip waffles that they won’t notice the healthy stuff packed inside!
+Packed with fiber and studded with chocolate chips, you and your kids will be too busy devouring these tasty chocolate chip waffles that they won’t notice the healthy stuff hidden inside!

 Well, Mother’s Day is this weekend.
-And if you are like my husband, all the preparations to spoil your wife will be put off until Sunday morning!
+And if you are like my family, all the preparations will be put off until Sunday morning!
 No need to go to a restaurant (too late for reservations) and spa packages are expensive.
-For you men who need a little advice on what to do, I’ve got you covered.

 The quintessential Mother’s Day Brunch is typically something the kids make on their own.
 And whether it’s edible or not, mom dutifully eats the dish with a big smile on her face while sipping a mimosa in bed.
 This has honestly never ever happened to me!